kevinwortman/tuffix/README.md

 Additional tools and libraries are also included to support rich programming assignments, and courses aside from 120-121-131.

-## Installation

-See the *Tuffix Installation Instructions Doc* at <http://csufcs.com/tuffixinstall>.

 ## Community and Documentation

 CSUF students: join the